User management in the Clinical Trials Information System has been saved

 - User management in multi-affiliate and multi-CRO models

 - Final remarks

-Legal representation set out in the EU Clinical Trial Regulation
+Legal representation set out in the EU Clinical Trials Regulation

 Read blog 2 here

-Introduction of the Clinical Trial Information System (CTIS)
+Introduction of the Clinical Trials Information System (CTIS)

 Allocating Roles within CTIS

 The roles with the most overarching rights are Admin roles, which consist of a Lead Sponsor Admin, a Clinical Trials Admin and a Market Authorisation Admin.
 The latter is only relevant in cases of market authorisation.
 Admins have permission to, 1) view all users sitting under an organisation, 2) amend user roles (dates of authorization) and 3) assign and revoke roles.

 As stated, Admins can determine the level of access an individual user has.
 There are three types of user roles: a viewer, preparer, and submitter role.
 The type of role determines their ability to perform certain functions.
 A viewer can only view documents, a preparer can create drafts and save them, and a submitter can submit the final document within CTIS.
 User roles are spread across the following process domains: Application, Notification, Safety, Results and the Clinical Study Report (CSR) (see Figure 1).